Swansea Airport: Operations

+In September 2026 Swansea Airport was awared the prestigious Aerodrome of the Year by AOPA UK.
+This award is made to the UK aerodrome judged to be the best for general aviation pilots to visit, based on votes from aerodrome users and AOPA members.
+It recognises service, facilities, value for money and the welcome given to visiting pilots.

 Facilities

 Located on the eastern part of the site is the airport's only terminal building.
 The control tower is integrated into the terminal building.
 The airport has two hangars.
 The airport is covered by CAT1 fire cover.

 The airport may be reached via the A4118, running through the Gower Peninsula.
 Being quite distant from any major routes and having to use mainly suburban roads, it takes approximately 20 minutes to reach from the nearest M4 junction.